shadowsocks/shadowsocks-nodejs/README.md

 usage
 -----------

+Edit `config.json`, change the following values:

+    server          your server ip or hostname
+    server_port     server port
+    local_port      local port
+    password        a password used to encrypt transfer timeout         in seconds

 Put all the files on your server.
-Edit `server.js`, change the following values:

-    PORT          server port
-    KEY           a password to identify clients

 Run `node server.js` on your server.
 To run it in the background, run `setsid node server.js`.

 Put all the files on your client machine.
-Edit `local.js`, change these values:

-    SERVER        your server ip or hostname
-    REMOTE_PORT   server port
-    PORT          local port
-    KEY           a password, it must be the same as the password of your server

 Run `node local.js` on your client machine.

 Change proxy settings of your browser into

-    SOCKS5 127.0.0.1:PORT
+    SOCKS5 127.0.0.1:local_port